Sir Graham Moore Island (Western Australia)

-The group and island were named in 1819 by Phillip Parker King, after Sir Graham Moore, who held a seat of the board of the English Admiralty Board.
+The group and island were named in 1819 by Phillip Parker King, after Sir Graham Moore, who was then First Naval Lord.

 A LORAN radar site was established on the north west corner of the island during World War II by American and Australian forces.
 The site consisted of a radar building, radio building, a powerhouse and a campsite.
 The concrete pad for the main building are all that remain today.

 There were unsuccessful attempts at cotton farming on the island.

 The island once supported a population of feral pigs, but by 2009 they had died out, apparently from the only fresh water source becoming saline following erosion from a cyclone.